apache/comdev-site/source/newcommitter.md

     Of course, you can decline and instead remain as a contributor, participating as you do now.

     This personal invitation is a chance for you to accept or decline in private.
-    If you decline, please let us know in reply to the private@[PROJECT].apache.org address only.
+    Please let us know in reply to this message whether you accept or decline.

-    A. If you accept, reply to this message with your acceptance.
-    You will need an Apache account (id) with privileges.
+    A. If you accept, you will need an Apache account (id) with privileges.
     Please follow these instructions.

         1. If you already have an Apache account, let us know your id and we